ljsinclair/featurebase-docs/_includes/com-issues/com-issue-open-file-limit-summary.md

 FeatureBase Community may exceed open file limits because:
 * the database may be split into a large number of files
 * these files may be open simultaneously.

+## Causes

+Maximum file limits may be set incorrectly:

+* in `featurebase.conf`
+* for the current session
+* for persistent sessions